Address

 Read More

 Ramps in several locations lead down to the beach.
-“In season,” the park has three mobi-mats, one of which is located here at the main entrance.
-These mats help strollers, wheelchairs and everyone, get closer to the water without having to trudge through the sand.
-The park has one beach-wheelchair, available on a “first-come, first-served” basis.
-One can stop into the Park office to ask about borrowing it.
-Two of the mobi mats were here today.
-We do not know if they will be removed anytime soon.
+“In season,” the park has two mobi-mats (mobility mats).
+One is located at the main entrance. the other is located at the east end beach access.
+These mats help strollers, wheelchairs and everyone, get closer to the water without having to traipse through the sand.
+They go as far as the high-tide line.
+The park has three beach wheelchairs available on a “first-come, first-served” basis.

-We find Sunken Meadow Park Beach and Boardwalk always lovely – we think of it as a serene, mini Jones Beach!
-We always enjoy our time here – today was no different.
+We always find Sunken Meadow Park Beach and Boardwalk lovely – we think of it as a serene, mini Jones Beach.
+We love coming here!
+We think you will too.

 Location